 Cycle of Health

-Hit WCNY health program ‘Cycle of Health’ returns for Season 2
+WCNY’s ‘Cycle of Health’ is back for Season 3!

 Cycle of Health returns for an ALL NEW third season to tell the moving stories of people who are living their way to good health.
 An ensemble of doctors from a variety of specialties explore how a wide range of factors contribute to optimal living.

 The program is hosted by Susan Kennedy, an award-winning television anchor, producer, reporter and education innovator.